scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

   ``self``.
 When a class method is invoked, the class itself is given as the first parameter, often called ``cls``.

-  Class methods are still accessible through the class namespace, so they don't pollute the module namespace.
+  Class methods are still accessible through the class' namespace, so they don't pollute the module's namespace.
 Class methods can be used to provide alternative constructors::

     class Array(object):